 Our paper on, “Thinking in PolAR Pictures: Using Rotation-Friendly Mental Images to Solve Leiter-R Form Completion” has been accepted for presentation at the 2018 AAAI conference.
 The paper is authored by Josh Palmer and Maithilee Kunda.
 Congratulations, Josh!

 Our first paper on our new dataset, the Egocentric, Manual, Multi-Image (EMMI) dataset was presented by Maithilee Kunda at the Egocentric Perception, Interaction, and Computing (EPIC) workshop at the ICCV computer vision conference in Lido, Italy.

 Ellis Brown gave an oral presentation about our work on using computational cognitive systems to model human visual information salience at the 2017 national conference of the American Indian Science and Engineering Society (AISES).
 Congratulations, Ellis!

 Maithilee Kunda was invited to be a speaker and panelist for a half-day symposium about AI and society hosted by the American Association for the Advancement of Science (AAAS) program of Dialogue on Science, Ethics, and Religion (DoSER) at a conference for members of the Religion News Association (RNA).
 The event was held in Nashville, TN.

 We have been awarded a research grant through the National Science Foundation’s Science of Learning program.
 The grant is titled, “Learning Visuospatial Reasoning Skills from Experience” and is led by Maithilee Kunda, in collaboration with Bethany Rittle-Johnson (Psychology & Human Development, Vanderbilt) and Linda Smith (Psychological & Brain Sciences, Indiana University).

 Zameese Peters gave an oral presentation about his research on “Building a Visual Long Term Memory for Artificial Intelligence Enabled Data Exploration in Astronomy” at the 2017 Leadership Alliance National Symposium in Hartford, Connecticut.

 Fernanda Eliott: Visual data exploration: How expert astronomers use flipbook-style visual approaches to understand new data

 Maithilee Kunda is co-PI for the new Vanderbilt Center for Autism and Innovation, funded through a Vanderbilt Trans-Institutional Programs (TIPS) pilot award.
-The website of the new center can be found at: https://my.vanderbilt.edu/autismandinnovation/ See a writeup of AIVAS Lab contributions … Continue reading

 Binula placed second in the Vanderbilt summer research symposium for high school students, presenting a poster on his research on developing a new “Wearable Camera for Analysis of Human Visual Attention.”